-After obtaining the radar-based grids for each variable, these are regridded to a 1 km resolution Cartesian grid, where the highest quality index at each location of overlap is retained.
-The contribution of each variable is shown in Fig. C1.
+After obtaining the radar-based grids for each variable, these are regridded to a 1 km resolution Cartesian grid, where the highest-quality index at each location of overlap is retained.
+An overview of the variables The contribution of each variable is shown in Fig. C1.

 To constrain the fields to values that correspond to strong quality degradations, some fields are saturated at threshold values.
-The minimum-altitude field's upper bound is saturated at 5 km a.s.l., corresponding to an inability to observe the lower atmosphere.
-The maximum-altitude field's lower bound is saturated at 11 km, indicating a lack of convective top observations.
-The noise field's upper bound is saturated at $3 \times 10^{-3} \text{ s}^{-1}$, which is a critical threshold for rotation detection.
+The minimum altitude field's upper bound is saturated at 5 km ASL, corresponding to an inability to observe the lower atmosphere.
+The maximum altitude field's lower bound is saturated at 11 km, indicating a lack of convective top observations.
+The noise field's upper bound is saturated at $3 \cdot 10^{-3}$ s-1, which is a critical threshold for rotation detection.

-Each Cartesian field of a characteristic is then rescaled between 0 and 1, utilising the highest and lowest values present in the domain so that 0 represents the lowest-quality value and 1 represents the highest-quality value.
-The normalisation for the positively (Eq.
-C1) as well as negatively (Eq.
+525 Each Cartesian field of a characteristic is then rescaled between 0 and 1, utilizing the highest and lowest values present in the domain, so that 0 represents the lowest quality value and 1 the highest quality value.
+The normalization for the positively (Eq.
+C1), as well as negatively (Eq.
 C2) correlating variables is given in the following:

-$$var{p_norm} = \frac{var - var{min}}{var{max} - var{min}}$$ (C1)
+$$var{p\norm} = \frac{var - var{min}}{var{max} - var{min}}$$ (C1)

-and
+530 and

-$$\operatorname{var}{n_norm} = \frac{\operatorname{var}{max} - \operatorname{var}}{\operatorname{var}{max} - \operatorname{var}{min}}.$$ (C2)
+$$var{n\norm} = \frac{var{max} - var}{var{max} - var{min}}.$$ (C2)

-Positively correlating variables are visibility and the maximum altitude of measurements, where high values correspond to a high quality index.
-Negatively correlating variables are resolution, the minimum altitude of measurements and noise, where a low value corresponds to a high quality index.
+Positively correlating variables are visibility and maximum altitude of measurements, where high values correspond to a high quality index.
+Negatively correlating variables are resolution, minimum altitude of measurements and noise, where a low value corresponds to a high quality index.
 All characteristics are then combined by the following formula: